 If you feel uncomfortable approaching the individual, or don’t have the energy to do so, you may decide to remove yourself from the event/space/conversation.
 Seek self-care.
 If you’d like to attempt to approach the individual, but don’t feel comfortable doing so by yourself, you may ask the Officer or Deputies to accompany you.

-At the discretion of the Mediation Team, comments and posts considered to be breaching this Policy can be deleted without any prior warnings.
+At the discretion of the Moderator Team, comments and posts considered to be breaching this Policy can be deleted without any prior warnings.
 The person who made the breaching comment/post will be informed that their comment/post has breached the Policy.
-Where the person ignores the direction of the Mediation Team, and continues to perform the breaching act, the individual may be banned or blocked from the Group & Page.
+Where the person ignores the direction of the Moderator Team, and continues to perform the breaching act, the individual may be banned or blocked from the group.

-- If you are going to put triggering content in a comment, consider asking the original poster to put a content warning on their original post.
+- If you are going to put sensitive content in a comment, consider asking the original poster to put a content warning on their original post.

-- Ensure that graphic images are presented in link form, don’t have them in the main post
+- Ensure that graphic images (e.g. violence, gore or other distressing imagery) are presented in link form, and avoid having them in the main post

-- No taking screenshots of the content in the safe space
+- Taking screenshots of the content in the safe space and spreading it.

 - Targeting individuals